-CLASS SPECIES ABUNDANCE/LOCATION Class 2 pest Groundsel Bush ( Baccaris halimifolia ) Few individuals along the western portion of the drain Class 2 pest Giant Parramatta Grass (Sporobolus fertilis) Clump found along the western portion of the drain near the train tracks Class 2 posts Lantana ( Lantana camera ) Few individuals along the banks of the Visitor Centre Lake.
-Class 3 pests Broad-leafed Peppertree (Schinus terebinthifolia) Numerous individuals along the banks of the Visitor Centre Lake.
+CLASS SPECIES ABUNDANCE/LOCATION Groundsel Bush (Baccaris halimifolia) Few individuals along the western portion of the drain Class 2 pest Giant Parramatta Grass (Sporobolus fertilis) Clump found along the western portion of the drain near the train tracks Fireweed Fireweed (Senecio madagascariensis) Numerous individuals found along the western portion of the drain Class 3 pests Broad-leafed Peppertree (Schinus terebinthifolia) Numerous individuals along the banks of the Visitor Centre Lake.

-Groundsel Bush, Lantana and Broad-leafed Peppertree have been detected at some stage during the previous surveys of the Car Precinct area.
-Furthermore the abundance of these species has remained relatively consistent since the previous plant surveys.
-However Giant Parramatta Grass has not been previously recorded within the Car Precinct area.
+All four species have been detected at some stage during the previous surveys of the Car Precinct area.
+Furthermore, the abundance of these species has remained relatively consistent since the previous plant surveys.

-The lack of previous detection of Giant Parramatta Grass could be a result of a recent outbreak occurring after the June 2008 plant survey.
-On the other hand, the lack of detection of this species could also be attributed to general survey limitations that may have produced a false-absence record during the previous surveys (i.e. the species is present, but is not detected).
-For example, immature individuals of this species may have been present but were not recorded due to the difficultly in detecting their presence.
+Lantana, which was recorded in the previous September 2008 plant survey, was not detected in the current December 2008 plant survey.
+The decline or lack of detection of Lantana during the current survey could be a result of recent maintenance activities, which may have controlled the growth and spread of the exotic species.
+On the other hand, the lack of detection of this species could also be attributed to general survey limitations that may have produced a false-absence record during the current survey (i.e. the species is present, but is not detected).
+For example, immature individuals of this species may have been present but were not recorded due to the difficultly in detecting their presence at an immature stage.

-Whilst not listed under LPR, Caster Oil Plant (Ricinus communis), Johnson Grass (Sorghum halepense), Wild Aster (Aster subulatus), Purple Morning Glory (Ipomoea indica) and Mile-a-Minute (Ipomoea cairica) are listed as environmental / noxious weeds by the BCC and were detected in the September 2008 plant survey.
-All of these species were also detected in the June 2008 plant survey.
+Whilst not listed under LPR, Caster Oil Plant (Ricinus communis), Johnson Grass (Sorghum halepense), Wild Aster (Aster subulatus), Purple Morning Glory (Ipomoea indica) and Mile-a-Minute (Ipomoea cairica) are listed as environmental / noxious weeds by the BCC and were detected in the December 2008 plant survey.
+All of these species were also detected in the September 2008 plant survey.